elipZis/go-serverless/README.md

 An accompanying example project to the [Conf42: Golang 2022 presentation](https://www.conf42.com/Golang_2022_Savas_Ziplies_serverless) by Savas Ziplies.

-A scaffold o deploy Golang framework-driven Serverless functions to AWS.
+A scaffold to deploy Golang framework-driven Serverless functions to AWS.

 ## Pre-requisites